-B. Should the US continue to maintain stockpiles of chemical munitions overseas (1) in Europe, and (2) in the Pacific?
+C. Should the US continue to maintain stockpiles of Chemical munitions overseas (1) in Europe, and (2) in the Pacific?
+(European stockpile is only in Germany)

-1. Stockpiles in close proximity to where they may be used are necessary for deterrence and for a timely and adequate response.
-Current stocks in Europe represent only 8-10 days of combat usage and in Asia about 15 days.
+- 1. Stockpiles in close proximity to where they may be used are necessary for deterrence and for a timely and adequate response.
+Current stocks in Europe represent only 8-10 days of combat usage and in Asia about 15 days. - 2.
+Not to continue to maintain chemical munitions overseas would impose a delay of at Teast 14 days for initial response and up to 75-90 days for sustained operations.